-The market share for increased by 0.01 for Very Popular Sites, more than any other segment for the same time period.
+The market share for Pelican decreased by 0.001 percentage points (from 0.002% to 0.001%) for all sites, more than any other segment during the same period of time.

-Websites using were found on 38 top level domains
+Websites using Pelican were found on 42 top level domains

 We detected the following sites were using Pelican